Frequently Asked Questions

-Students applying for DSA and all Middle School Arts Conservatories can apply to major/focus in the following areas: Dance, Drama, Vocal Music, Instrumental Music and Visual Arts.
-Students applying for DSA can also apply to major in Multimedia Production (a College Technical Education program) and Literary Arts (only 9th grade in 2020-21).
+Students applying for DSA and all Middle School Arts Conservatories can apply to major/focus in the following areas: Dance, Drama, Vocal Music, Instrumental Music, and Visual Arts.
+Students applying for DSA can also apply to major in Multimedia Production (a College Technical Education program) and Literary Arts (9th-grade applicants only).
 Students applying for DSA can only audition for one major.
 Students applying for the Middle School Arts Conservatories can audition for up to 3 areas of focus.

 Students applying for non-performing arts will have a “portfolio review” and interview instead of a traditional audition.
 An arts “portfolio” is a collection of examples of a student’s work in that art form.
 For example, someone applying for visual arts would include samples of drawings, paintings, sculptures – or photos of these.